wangyu09/exkaldi/README.md

 4. Support communication between local host and linux server (The ideal environment of Exkaldi is linux server).

-The goal of exkaldi is to help developer build a high-performance ASR system with Python language easily.
+The goal of ExKaldi is to help developers build high-performance ASR systems with Python language easily.

 ## Installation